-Administration of our day-to-day operations is provided by Wells Capital pursuant to the terms of an advisory agreement between Wells REIT and Wells Capital.
-Wells Capital also serves as our consultant in connection with policy decisions to be made by our board of directors and renders such other services as the board of directors deems appropriate.
-Wells Capital also bears a portion of the expenses of providing executive personnel and office space to us.
-Wells Capital is at all times subject to the supervision of our board of directors and only has such authority as we may delegate to it as our agent.
+Administration of our day-to-day operations was provided by Wells Capital pursuant to the terms of an advisory agreement between Wells REIT and Wells Capital.
+Wells Capital also served as our consultant in connection with policy decisions to be made by our board of directors and renders such other services as the board of directors deems appropriate.
+Wells Capital also was responsible for a portion of the expenses of providing executive personnel and office space to us.
+Wells Capital was at all times subject to the supervision of our board of directors and only has such authority as we may delegate to it as our agent.

 Wells Capital was paid acquisition and advisory fees equal to 3.0% of gross offering proceeds for services in identifying the properties and structuring the terms of the acquisition and leasing of the properties, as well as the terms of any mortgage loans.
-In addition, Wells Capital is currently being paid reimbursement of acquisition expenses equal to 0.5% of gross offering proceeds.
-We paid approximately \$87.3 million in acquisition and advisory fees and acquisition expenses to Wells Capital with respect to the year ended December 31, 2003.
+In addition, Wells Capital was paid reimbursement of acquisition expenses equal to 0.5% of gross offering proceeds.
+We paid approximately \$6.8 million in acquisition and advisory fees and acquisition expenses to Wells Capital with respect to the year ended December 31, 2004.

 Wells Capital also received reimbursement of up to 3.0% of gross offering proceeds for organization and offering expenses, including legal, accounting, printing and other accountable offering expenses.
-We paid approximately \$21.5 million to Wells Capital as reimbursement for organization and offering expenses expended on our behalf with respect to the year ended December 31, 2003.
+We paid approximately \$0.8 million to Wells Capital as reimbursement for organization and offering expenses expended on our behalf with respect to the year ended December 31, 2004.

 We also reimbursed Wells Capital and its affiliates for certain administrative and operating expenses relating to administration of our business on an on-going basis.
 Pursuant to the advisory agreement, we may not make reimbursements for administrative and operating expenses in excess of the greater of 2.0% of our average invested assets or 25.0% of our net income for such year.
-We paid approximately \$3.9 million in administrative and operating expense reimbursements to Wells Capital and its affiliates with respect to the year ended December 31, 2003.
+We paid approximately \$8.4 million in administrative and operating expense reimbursements to Wells Capital and its affiliates with respect to the year ended December 31, 2004.

-Wells Investment Securities received selling commissions of up to 7.0% of gross offering proceeds for services in connection with the offering of shares, substantially all of which has been or will be paid as commissions to other broker-dealers participating in the offering of our shares.
-In addition, Wells Investment Securities is entitled to receive a dealer manager fee for expenses incurred in connection with marketing our shares, sponsoring educational conferences and paying the employment costs of the dealer manager's wholesalers equal to 2.5% of gross offering proceeds, a portion of which may be reallowed to participating broker-dealers.
-We paid approximately \$239.9 million in selling commissions and dealer manager fees to Wells Investment Securities with respect to the year ended December 31, 2003, of which amount approximately \$207.2 million was reallowed by Wells Investment Securities, Inc. to participating broker-dealers.
+Wells Investment Securities received selling commissions of up to 7.0% of gross offering proceeds for services in connection with the offering of shares pursuant to our July 26, 2002 prospectus and up to 5.0% of gross offering proceeds for services in connection with the offering of shares pursuant to our August 10, 2004 dividend reinvestment plan prospectus, substantially all of which has been or will be paid as commissions to other broker-dealers participating in the offering of our shares.
+In addition, in connection with the offering of shares pursuant to our July 26, 2002 prospectus, Wells Investment Securities was entitled to receive a dealer manager fee for expenses incurred in connection with marketing our shares, sponsoring educational conferences and paying the employment costs of the dealer manager's wholesalers equal to 2.5% of gross offering proceeds, a portion of which may be reallowed to participating broker-dealers.
+We incurred approximately \$13.3 million in selling commissions and dealer manager fees to Wells Investment Securities with respect to the year ended December 31, 2004, of which amount approximately \$12.2 million was reallowed by Wells Investment Securities to participating broker-dealers.